Improwised/kb.repairrabbit.github.io/content/installation/_index.md

 ### Shared Hosting Setup

-Lets assume you have extracted the zip package and you served `index.php` from public folder.
+Let's assume you have extracted the zip package and you served `index.php` from the public folder.

 * Go to installation route